 The Sub-Fund will not employ other techniques and instruments such as securities lending or repurchase or reverse repurchase transactions.

-The Sub-Fund may also retain amounts in cash and cash equivalents pending reinvestment and pay for any margin requirements for the hedging of foreign currency fluctuations or if this is considered appropriate to the investment objective.
+The Sub-Fund may also retain amounts in cash (as set out above in chapter "General investment guidelines and restrictions", section 2., of the general part of the Prospectus) and cash equivalents (such as bank term deposits and short-term government bonds) pending reinvestment and pay for any margin requirements for the hedging of foreign currency fluctuations or if this is considered appropriate to the investment objective.
 Any such investments in liquid instruments will not be held for speculative purposes, but will be ancillary to the primary investment strategy of the Sub-Fund.